timkahlke/ampli-tools/README.md

-### batchCountFastq.pl
+### batchCountFastqSeqs.pl
 Script to count sequences of all fastq files in given directory.
 Prints out a list of "filename: SEQ_NUM" Additionally performs basic check of correct format, i.e., checks that number of line is a multiple of 4

-usage: batchCountFastq.pl -d FASTQ_DIRECTORY
+usage: batchCountFastqSeqs.pl -d FASTQ_DIRECTORY